skibblenybbles/django-daydreamer/README.md

 #### `class daydreamer.views.core.Null(daydreamer.views.core.Core)`

-This view class always returns a 405 Method Not Allowed response from its `dispatch()` method.
+This view class always returns a 405 method not allowed response from its `dispatch()` method.
 It exists to serve as a safety net at the top of the `super()` chain for the `dispatch()` method.
 You will probably have no need to inherit directly from `Null`.